The LitStudy documentation

 LitStudy

-In essence, this package offers five main features:
+The package offers five main features:

-Filter, select, deduplicate, and annotate collections of documents.
+Filter, select, deduplicate, and annotate document collections.

 Generate and plot various bibliographic networks as interactive visualizations.